Australia, UAE agreement paves way for uranium sales

-ABU DHABI (Reuters) - Australia and the United Arab Emirates signed an agreement paving the way for sales of Australian uranium to the UAE’s fledgling nuclear power program, officials said on Tuesday.
+ABU DHABI, July 31 (Reuters) - Australia and the United Arab Emirates signed an agreement paving the way for sales of Australian uranium to the UAE’s fledgling nuclear power programme, officials said on Tuesday.

 “It is a commitment by the Australian government setting up conditions under which nuclear material will be supplied to the UAE,” Australian Foreign Minister Bob Carr told a news conference.